-UPDATE 2-CP Rail workers reject contract, resume negotiations -union
+UPDATE 3-CP Rail workers reject contract, resume negotiations -union

 The workers, whose collective agreement expired late last year, are asking for more predictable schedules to combat crew fatigue, among other demands.

 CP and the unions reached an agreement in April to postpone a strike, which would have been the third in six years at the railroad.
-(Reporting by Allison Lampert; editing by G Crosse and James Dalgleish)
+(Additional reporting by David Ljunggren and Leah Schnurr in Ottawa; editing by G Crosse and James Dalgleish)